 '''

-register:
+Register:

+(#

-(# ...
+...

 getNext: | @

+elm: ^ employee

-(# elm: ^employee
+(#

-do scan(# do current[]->elm[]; suspend #);
+do scan(#do thisElm[] elm[]; suspend #);

-none->elm[]
+none elm[]

 exit elm[]

+#):

 #);

-#);

-pReq: @permanentRegister; hReq: @hourlyPaidRegister;

-pReq.getNext->e1[]; hReq.getnext->e2[];
+pReg: @ PermanentRegister; hReg: @ HourlyPaidRegister;

+pReg.getNext e1[]; hReg.getnext e2[];

 L: cycle

 (#

-do (if e1[] = none then (empty

-hReg); leave L if);
+(if e1[] // none then {empty hReg}; leave L if);

+do
-(if e2[] = none then (empty

-pReg); leave L if);
+(if e2[] // none then {empty pReg}; leave L if);

-(if el.totalHours < e2.totalHours then
+(if e1.totalHours < e2.totalHours// true then

-el.print; pReg.getNext->e1[]
+e1.print; pReg.getNext e1[]

 else

-e2.print; hReq.getNext->e2[]
+e2.print; hReg.getNext e2[]

 if)

 #)

 '''

 The attributes getNext of the objects pReg and hReg have their own thread of execution.
-When called in an imperative like pReg.getNext->e1[], the thread is executed until it either executes a suspend or terminates.
+When called in an imperative like pReg.getNext e1[], the thread is executed until it either executes a suspend or terminates.
 If it executes a suspend, it may be called again in which case it will resume execution at the point of suspend.
 The first time getNext is called, it will start executing scan.
 For each element in the register, it will suspend execution and exit the current element via the exit variable elm[].
-When the register is empty,NONE is returned.
+When the register is empty, NONE is returned.

-9.2 Concurrency
+6.7.2 Concurrency

-As previously mentioned, it is possible to perform concurrent execution of components by means of the fork operation as sketched in the following example:
+As previously mentioned, it is possible to perform concurrent execution of components by means of the fork operations as sketched in the following example:

 The execution of S1, S2 and S3 will take place concurrently with each other and with the object executing the fork operations.
 Concurrent objects may access the same shared objects without synchronization, but may synchronize access to shared objects by means of semaphores.
-In section 5 above the pattern semaphore has been described.
+In section 6.3 above the pattern Semaphore has been described.
 It is well known that a semaphore is a low level synchronization mechanism which may be difficult to use in other than simple situations.
-For this reason the Mjølner library has a number of patterns defining higher level synchronization mechanisms.
-This library includes a monitor pattern as described in section 5 above.
-The library also includes patterns defining synchronization in the form of rendezvous as in Ada.
+For this reason the Mjølner BETA library has a number of patterns defining higher level synchronization mechanisms.
+This library includes a Monitor pattern as described in section 6.3 above.
+The library also includes patterns defining synchronization in the form of rendezvous in CSP [Hoa74] and Ada [ADA82].

-Monitor Example
+Monitor example